-According to Sheriff Donald B. Smith, “one of our greatest responsibilities in serving the people of Putnam is to insure the security and safety of every citizen.
-That is why we provide “Are You O.K.?” to our senior citizens and to people with disabilities in Putnam County.
-This system is designed to help our seniors and disabled citizens live their lives as they wish ñ safely and independently.”
+According to Sheriff Kevin McConville, “one of our greatest responsibilities in serving the people of Putnam is to ensure the security and safety of every citizen.
+That is why we provide “Are You OK?” to our senior citizens and to people with disabilities in Putnam County.
+This system is designed to help our seniors and disabled citizens live their lives as they wish; safely and independently.”

-The Putnam County Sheriff’s Office is pleased to offer this service for senior citizens, disabled persons, shut-ins who live alone or anyone in Putnam County who needs to be checked upon.
-The “Are You O.K.?” program is a telephone calling system operated by the Putnam County Sheriff’s Office.
+The Putnam County Sheriff’s Office is pleased to offer this service for senior citizens, disabled persons, shut-ins who live alone, or anyone in Putnam County who needs to be checked upon.
+The “Are You OK?” program is a telephone calling system operated by the Putnam County Sheriff’s Office.
 A computer system, or a member of the Sheriff’s Office, calls each enrolled subscriber every day of the year at the same time of day.
-When the subscriber picks up the phone he or she will hear a voice say, “Good morning, are you okay?”
+When the subscriber picks up the phone, they will hear a voice say, “Good morning, are you OK?”
 If the subscriber fails to answer the telephone after several attempts, or if there is a constant busy signal, a Sheriff’s patrol car will be dispatched to the residence to check on the person’s welfare.

 Everyone interested in participating in this program is asked to complete a short confidential application form containing vital information.

-“Are You O.K.?” is a public service provided by Sheriff Smith.
+“Are You OK?” is a public service provided by Sheriff McConville.
 There is NO CHARGE to participate in this valuable service.